sarahrosegallagher/Wind_Turbine_Gearbox_Predictive_Analysis/README.md

 ## Background

 This analysis explores wind turbine sensor data via machine learning with the goal to decrease cost and increase reliability.
 The intent is to build a machine learning algorithm to predict wind turbine failure.
-With high repair costs for catostrophic failures, predicting these failures would lead to a much lower cost in maintainence.
+With high repair costs for catastrophic failures, predicting these failures would lead to a much lower cost in maintenance.
 Preventative maintenance is an ongoing question in the field and this analysis takes several approaches to investigate the problem.

 #### Data source description